zudenkovas/barcode-scanner/react-native/README.md

 **Type:** Feature

-**Subject:** Filter input for products list
+**Subject:** Filter input for products list (client-side)

 **Description:** It should be possible for the user to filter the list of products on the app's home screen.
 Add a text input on top of the product list that filters the list of products for matching product codes as you type (product code contains filter string).
+The filtering should not make a backend request.
 A reset button lets you clear the text input and return to the unfiltered products list.

 **Tipp:** Create a `setFilter` action along with a search input on top of the `HomeScreen` component to enable the user to filter for inventory items by product code.
 The same action can be used to reset the products list